New to the U.S.? Follow these 7 steps to set up your finances

 Make sure website addresses end with .gov.
 If they don’t, they aren’t U.S. government sites.

-Don’t give information or make payments in response to calls or emails—U.S. officials will never contact you that way.
+Don’t give information or make payments in response to calls, text or emails—U.S. officials will never contact you that way.

 Never sign a form that is blank, incorrect or that you don’t fully understand.
 If you don’t understand what you’re signing, ask for a translator or information in your language.